Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 > You might also be interested in the following newer sample: https://github.com/azure-samples/ms-identity-aspnetcore-webapp-tutorial
 >
 > This newer sample takes advantage of the Microsoft identity platform (formerly Azure AD v2.0).
->
-> While still in public preview, every component is supported in production environments.

 ## About this sample

-A Web API that accepts bearer token is secured by [validating the token](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens#validating-tokens) they receive from callers.
-When a developer generates a skeleton Web API code using [Visual Studio](https://aka.ms/vsdownload), token validation libraries and code to carry out basic token validation is automatically generated in the project.
+A Web API that accepts bearer token as a proof of authentication is secured by [validating the token](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens#validating-tokens) they receive from the callers.
+When a developer generates a skeleton Web API code using [Visual Studio](https://aka.ms/vsdownload), token validation libraries and code to carry out basic token validation is automatically generated for the project.
 An example of the generated code using the [asp.net security middleware](https://github.com/aspnet/Security) and [Microsoft Identity Model Extension for .NET](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) to validate tokens is provided below.

 ```CSharp
 public void ConfigureAuth(IAppBuilder app)